If you're off walked-up shooting or on the clay ground you'll need to practice to master this speedy target

 - Aim in front of the bird, rather than at it

-- Lack of practise is often why shooters miss – time to get out on the clay line.
+- Lack of practice is often why shooters miss – time to get out on the clay line.
 (Read our advice on what to wear clay pigeon shooting.)

 - Don’t rush